 While the number of physicians is shrinking, the number of NPs and PAs is growing.
-The American Association of Nurse Practitioners (AANP) estimates there are more than 189,000 nurse practitioners practicing in the U.S. — double the number practicing in 2003.
-The AANP also estimates 14,000 NPs completed their academic programs in 2011-2012 alone.
+The American Association of Nurse Practitioners (AANP) estimates that as of 2019, there were more than 290,000 nurse practitioners practicing in the United States — three times the number practicing in 2003.
+The AANP also estimates more than 30,000 NPs completed their academic programs in 2018–2019 alone.

 Survey research conducted by the American Medical Group Association shows that two-thirds of organizations increased their advanced practice clinician (APC) workforce, which includes NPs and PAs, within the past 12 months.
 That same percentage also expects to increase their APC workforce in the next 12 months.

 Locum tenens opportunities are also growing.
-The percentage of organizations that used locum tenens nurse practitioners nearly tripled between 2012 (4.8%) and 2013 (12.35%).
-Use of physician assistants nearly doubled in the same time period jumping from 2.8% to 6.47%.
+The percentage of organizations that used locum tenens nurse practitioners nearly tripled between 2012 (4.8 percent) and 2013 (12.35 percent).
+Use of physician assistants nearly doubled in the same time period jumping from 2.8 percent to 6.47 percent.

 State law dictates what medical services PAs and NPs can provide, how autonomously they can practice, and what medications they can prescribe.

-Currently, laws in 18 states allow nurse practitioners to practice independently, without physician oversight, meaning they can open their own practices, prescribe controlled substances, and practice to the extent of their training.
-For more information on NP scope of practice laws, check out our interactive scope of practice tool.
+Unless a State of Emergency is declared (which was the case for most of 2020-present day), laws in 24 states (and Guam) allow nurse practitioners to practice independently, without physician oversight, meaning they can open their own practices, prescribe controlled substances, and practice to the extent of their training.
+For more information on NP scope of practice laws, check out our NP interactive scope of practice tool.

-They Provide Care That Is Comparable to Physicians'
+4. They Provide Additional Access to Care That Is Comparable to Physicians

-About 20% of Americans live in rural areas, but only 9% of physicians practice there, according to Dr. Howard Rabinowitz, a professor of family and community medicine at Thomas Jefferson University’s Medical College.
+About 20 percent of Americans live in rural areas, but only 9 percent of physicians practice there, according to Dr. Howard Rabinowitz, a professor of family and community medicine at Thomas Jefferson University’s Medical College in Pennsylvania.

-On the other hand, 17% of PAs and 18% of NPs practice in rural areas.
-In fact, many NPs have established successful nurse led community centers in rural and underserved areas.
-A recent article published in the Journal of Health & Human Services also shows that PAs have been successfully used to expand healthcare services within an urban community.
+On the other hand, 17 percent of PAs and 18 percent of NPs practice in rural areas.
+In fact, many NPs have established successful nurse-led community centers in rural and underserved areas.
+A 2011 article published in the Journal of Health & Human Services also shows that PAs have been successfully used to expand healthcare services within an urban community.

 Although there are many articles written that advocate more autonomy for NPs and PAs, these providers should not be viewed as a threat to physicians.